 Maine began preserving vital records on January 1, 1892.
 Before 1892, vital records could be obtained from the municipal offices where the event occurred or from the Maine State Archives.15

-Are Free Maine Divorce Records and Other Vital Records Public Information?
+Free Maine Divorce Information & Other Vital Records

 The state of Maine is a “closed record.”
 Requesters searching for a certified copy of a vital record must submit a written application, provide allowable identification, and may be required to show their direct and legitimate interest and/or lineage, depending on the record requested.